Modelling Concurrency with Comtraces and Generalized Comtraces

 \section{Maximally Concurrent and Canonical Representations}

-We will show that both traces, comtraces and g-comtraces have some special representations, that intuitively correspond to \emph{maximally concurrent execution of concurrent histories}, i.e., ``executing as much as possible in parallel''\footnote{This kind of semantics is formally defined and analyzed for example in \cite{DJKL}.}.
+In this section, we show that traces, comtraces and g-comtraces all have some special representations, that intuitively correspond to \emph{maximally concurrent execution of concurrent histories}, i.e., ``executing as much as possible in parallel.''
+This kind of semantics is formally defined and analyzed for example in \cite{DJKL}.
 However such representations are truly unique only for comtraces.
-For traces and g-comtraces unique (or {\em canonical}) representations are obtained by adding some arbitrary total ordering on their alphabets.\\
+For traces and g-comtraces, unique (or {\em canonical}) representations are obtained by adding some arbitrary total ordering on their alphabets.

-In this section we will start with the general case of g-comtraces and then will consider comtraces and traces as special and more regular cases.
+In this section we will start with the general case of g-comtraces and then consider comtraces and traces as a special case.

-\subsection{Representations of Generalized Comtraces}
+\subsection{Representations of generalized comtraces}

 Let $\Theta=(E,sim,ser,inl)$ be a g-comtrace alphabet and $\E$ be the set of all steps over $\Theta$.
 We will start with the most ``natural" definition which is the straightforward application of the approach used in \cite{DJKL} for an alternative version of traces called ``vector firing sequences" (see \cite{JL92,Shi}).